department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

         cy.fixture('sample-file').then(fileContent => {
         });

-        cy.fixture('sample-folder/json-file').then(fileContent => {
+        cy.fixture('sample-folder/json-file').then(({ attrA, attrB }) => {
         });

         // Example of uploading a fixture.
 For general uploading purposes,
-        // 'example-file.png' is already included in the form tester by default
+        // 'example-file.png' is already included in the form tester by default,
+        // and `cy.fillPage()` automatically fills upload fields with that file.
-        // if you don't have any specific requirements for file upload data. cy.get(`input[id="root_upload_field"]`)
+        // Use those if you have no specific requirements for file upload data. cy.get(`input[id="root_upload_field"]`)
           .upload('sample-folder/png-file', 'image/png')
           .get('.schemaform-file-uploading')